viamrobotics/docs/docs/services/slam.md

 ## **Interfacing with the C++ Binary**

-The SLAM binaries used are stored in /usr/local/bin.
+The SLAM binaries used are stored in <file>/usr/local/bin</file>.
 If an updated version is desired, copy the new binary into this directory.
-If an identical name is used for this new binary, no changes will need to be made to the RDK slam code.
-If a new name is given then it must be relinked in services/slam/slamlibraries.go in the BinaryLocation metadata.
+If an identical name is used for this new binary, no changes will need to be made to the RDK SLAM code.
+If a new name is given then it must be relinked in <file>services/slam/slamlibraries.go</file> in the BinaryLocation metadata.
 Note: a new binary with a different name can be stored anywhere as long as it is included in your PATH.

 # **RDK Config**